AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-profiles.md

 ## Create custom authoring template {#id1917D0EG0HJ}

 AEM Guides provides an easy way of creating authoring templates.
-As a system administrator, you can use the Web Editor to create authoring templates from scratch.
+As a system administrator, you can use the Editor to create authoring templates from scratch.
 You can then add the new template in the global profile or assign it to a specific folder using the folder-specific profile.

 Perform the following steps to create a custom authoring template: